 In computing terms, colocation hosting refers to housing your data servers externally in a third party location.
 This colocation service provider provides the physical space, cooling, power, bandwidth and security while the customer provides for the servers and allied hardware.

-Colocation hosting offers the advantages of economies of scale, greater bandwidth, advanced infrastructure, low latency, round the clock technical support and other specialist services and systems.
+Colocation hosting offers economies of scale, greater bandwidth, advanced infrastructure, low latency, round the clock technical support and other specialist services and systems.

-Businesses generally deploy servers and devices off-site within an ISP data center in colocation.
-This allows IT staff to maintain physical control over the infrastructure.
-Colocation is thus used to leverage data center and network technologies alongside the expertise of hosting an ISP.
+Businesses generally deploy servers and devices off-site within an ISP data centre in colocation.
+Colocation helps in leveraging the data center and network technologies.
+It enables the IT staff to maintain physical control over their infrastructure.

 Who needs colocation?

 Businesses with many computing needs, particularly those needing a tight grip on security, frequently opt for their colocation server.
 To get a brief of who needs colocation, let us define colocation first- what is it in simple terms.
 Colocation is a term used to describe data center facilities that enable businesses to rent a server and other business-related computing needs.
 It includes various services such as websites, email, databases, networks or other hosted services.
 Colocation or colo allow businesses to provide computing services in a shared environment.

 Businesses often employ data centre colocation to expand beyond the capacity of their own data centre.
 Smaller businesses with fewer IT resources frequently select this option over constructing their own data centre because it is less expensive.
 Several colocation data centres diversify their offerings to include managed services that support their clients’ business goals.